GROUNDBREAKING HELD ON MAIN STREET

 Sports

-Perryton High School’s boys basketball team was honored on May 4 at the Perryton High School All Sports Awards Banquet.
-Pictured are, from left: Cash Wheeler, winner of the Fighting Heart award, and Keenan Daugherty and Cooper Schilling, who received the boys MVP award.
+Perryton High School’s track team was honored on May 4 at the Perryton High School All Sports Awards Banquet.
+Pictured are, from left: Victor Sandoval, boys Fighting Heart winner; Aaron Trevizo and Jacob Erickson, boys MVPs; Summer Brillhart, girls MVP; and Kendyl Brady and Zoey Valdez, girls Fighting Heart winners.

 Lifestyle